 Whatever your reason, you’re right to be concerned about internet security.
-In this day and age, it’s irresponsible not to be.
+In this day and age, you have to be.
+After all:

-- If content is your product, sharing it in the form of an unprotected PDF file could have a terrible impact on your sales.
-If your content is available for free download online, why will anyone want to pay for it?
+- If content is your product, sharing it in the form of an unprotected PDF file could have a negative impact on your sales.
+If your content is available for free download online, why would anyone want to pay for it?

-- If the information in the documents you send is sensitive, sharing it through unprotected PDF files can cause it to be leaked.
+- If the information in the documents you send is sensitive, sharing it through unprotected PDF files could cause a data breach.
 Data breaches can be harmful to your clients in a myriad of ways—depending on the nature of the service you provide and their specific situation, it could even put their livelihood at risk.

 How to secure a PDF

 Fortunately, there are simple measures you can take to protect your clients’ privacy and the confidentiality of your agreements.

 One of the most essential of these measures is password protection: You can set a password to a PDF and then share that password with your client over a telephone call or an SMS.
 Taking this simple step drastically reduces the chances of an unauthorized person viewing the PDF.
 Even if they somehow gain access to it, without the password, they won’t be able to see what’s inside.